DataDog/documentation/content/en/agent/configuration/network.md

 ## Installation

-Add the following domains to your inclusion list to allow Agent installation:
+Add the following domains to your inclusion list to allow for Agent installation:

 - `install.datadoghq.com`
 - `yum.datadoghq.com`